 The Ardrishaig North Public Realm improvements is one of 6 projects that was selected to be taken forward through the Tarbert and Lochgilphead Regeneration Fund.

 The project aims to improve the public realm around Chalmers Street to create an attractive environment which encourages people to stop, visit, enjoy and spend time in.

 Following the last round of public consultation in June 2020 , the designs have been updated to take account of the feedback received during that consultation.
 You can now view the final designs:

-A planning application for these final proposals will be submitted in the next few weeks.
-If you’d like to make detailed comments on the proposals, you will be able to comment in response to the planning application.
+A planning application for these final proposals has been submitted.
+The Planning Application reference number is 21/00868/PP. If you’d like to make detailed comments on the proposals, you will be able to comment in response to the planning application.

 Transformation Projects and Regeneration Project Officer

 Argyll and Bute Council

 The John Smith Memorial Garden and adjoining open space and car parks are important public spaces in the heart of Ardrishaig, lying between Chalmers Street and Loch Gilp, and extending from the public halls and toilets to the Boat Club.
 Thanks to the Tarbert and Lochgilphead Regeneration Fund, Argyll and Bute Council have the opportunity to work with the local community to deliver improvements to the area.
 These will complement the investments that the community itself is making in the public halls.